Vyom-dev-ai/Cricket_Asia_Cup_Analysis/README.md

 - templates/: HTML files for rendering the website.
 - static/: CSS and other static files for the website.

+## API Security
+- We have implemented proper security for the API keys used in this project to prevent unauthorized access to sensitive data.
+The API  keys are securely stored in a credentials.py file, which is not included in the GitHub repository.
+The file is excluded from version control by adding it to .gitignore.
+API keys are accessed in the application by importing the credentials module, ensuring that sensitive data is kept secure.

 ## Team Members:
 - **Pankaj Arvekar**: ID 0874516
 - **Vaibhav Gurav**: ID 0874462
 - **Shivam Rana**: ID  0875964
+- **Nene Tenabe** -ID 0853177
+- **Chinenye Onyedika** -ID 0847693